Boa Vista or Sal for Families: Which One Reigns Supreme?

 When it comes to beaches, which is best – Sal or Boa Vista?
 It all comes down to preference.
 Are you happy to share the beach with others (in Sal) or are you looking for a more secluded escape (in Boa Vista)?

-Which island wins your first point?
+Which island wins tops your list?

 2. Climate Considerations